lulzzz/datalayer/docs/docs/hub/datalayer-hub-on-minikube.md

 title: Datalayer Hub on Minikube
 ---

-This is a `Howto` develop the Datalayer Hub on Ubuntu with Minikube.
+This is a `How To` develop the Datalayer Hub from source on Ubuntu with Minikube.

-For other platforms (Centos...), replace the `apt` commands with their equivalents.
+For other platforms (Centos...), replace the `apt` commands with their equivalents (or better, contribute to this doc with a PR).

 ## Repos and Env